Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Introduction

 \section{Introduction}

-A distributed system is a collection of processors connected by an arbitrary interconnection network~\cite{Ramakrishnan1991, Tanenbaum1995}.
-Among various interconnection networks for distributed systems, two-dimensional (2D) mesh has received extensive study due to its simplicity, efficiency, and structural regularity~\cite{Yoo2000, Yoo2002, Chen2009, Shen1997}.
-Some data structures, such as matrices and arrays, naturally fit into a 2D mesh-connected system (2D-MS)~\cite{Shen1997}.
-Since tasks are often assigned to a submesh in a 2D-MS, continuous submesh allocations and deallocations of different sizes may cause \emph{fragmentation}~\cite{Yoo2000, Yoo2002} in a 2D-MS. Task relocation is an approach to decrease fragmentation by reassigning a running task to an idle processor in a 2D-MS, which involves capturing and transferring the state of the running task to the idle processor~\cite{Yoo2000, Nollet2005}.
-Meanwhile, the main objectives of task assignments and reassignments in distributed systems are their applications to high performance computing~\cite{Yadav2008, Nollet2005}.
-In a similar vein our objective of task reassignments in a 2D-MS is to minimize task turnaround time rather than reducing fragmentation.
+A distributed system is a collection of processing nodes connected by an interconnection network~\cite{ramakrishnan1991, tanenbaum1995}.
+Among various interconnection networks for distributed systems, a two-dimensional (2D) mesh has received extensive study due to its simplicity, efficiency, and structural regularity~\cite{yoo2000, yoo2002, chen2009, shen1997}.
+Some data structures, such as matrices and arrays, naturally fit into a 2D mesh-connected system (2D-MS)~\cite{shen1997}.
+Since tasks are often assigned to a submesh in a 2D-MS, continuous submesh allocations and deallocations of different sizes may cause \emph{fragmentation}~\cite{yoo2000, yoo2002} in a 2D-MS. Task relocation is an approach to decrease fragmentation by reassigning a running task to an idle processing node, which involves capturing and transferring the state of the running task to the idle node in a 2D-MS~\cite{yoo2000}.

+Although the construction of a 2D-MS using heterogeneous nodes is considered in~\cite{chen2009}, most of the traditional approaches~\cite{yoo2000,yoo2002,shen1997,seo2005,ababneh2006} are based on the assumptions that nodes in a 2D-MS are homogeneous.
+Further, the topology of the assigned tasks on a 2D-MS is restricted (e.g., rectangular or square-mesh shape) and priority-based task assignments and reassignments have not often been considered.
+Therefore, there is a lack of systematic mechanisms of task relocations in a heterogeneous 2D-MS.

-For decades, a wide variety of ways to tackle task assignment and reassignment problems have been researched, such as graph-theoretic~\cite{Kafil1998, Shen1985, Wang1988, Manneback1994, Bokhari1979, Cho1994}, mathematical programming~\cite{Chu1980}, and heuristics~\cite{Efe1982, Mehrabi2009}.
-One of the common methods to represent and solve a task assignment problem is a graph-theoretic method, which uses a graph-matching algorithm between a task graph and a processor graph~\cite{Kafil1998, Shen1985, Wang1988}.
-To complement the graph-theoretic method, our previous work~\cite{Kim2010} presented the \emph{Young tableaux}~\cite{Sagan2001, Fulton1997, Stanley1997, Zhao2008} approach to representing task assignments.
-In this paper we convert a 2D-MS into a 2D mesh processor graph.
-Then, a 2D mesh processor graph is represented by a \emph{Young diagram}~\cite{Sagan2001, Stanley1997}, and its task assignment is represented by a tableau.
-Our greedy task relocation policy is based on a hierarchical 2D-MS in which task relocations are performed systematically by using tableau algorithms.
+For decades, a wide variety of ways to tackle task assignment and reassignment problems in a distributed system have been researched, such as graph-theoretic~\cite{kafil1998, shen1985, wang1988, manneback1994, bokhari1979}, mathematical programming~\cite{chu1980}, and heuristics~\cite{efe1982}.
+One of the common methods to represent and solve a task assignment problem is a graph-theoretic method using a graph-matching algorithm~\cite{kafil1998, shen1985, wang1988}.
+To complement the graph-theoretic method, our previous work~\cite{kim2010} presented a \emph{Young tableaux}~\cite{sagan2001, fulton1997, stanley1997, zhao2008} approach to representing task assignments.